 Choose Your Account

-The first time QuickBooks downloads your transactions, it’s up to you to review and categorize your expenses.
 On the Bank and Credit Cards page, click on the Category or Match column to sort the transactions.
 You will see where QuickBooks tried to find categories for some transactions.

 Changing Transaction Category